fluthjs/fluth-doc/docs/en/api/stream.md

 - Details

   Pause the current stream.
-After executing the pause method, all subscribed nodes will not execute.
+After executing the pause method, all subscribed nodes will not execute

 - Example